darlean-io/darlean.ts/examples/src/simple_oracle/readme.md

 In this simple example, our custom code *directly* invokes the actual `OracleActor` actors.
 So, our application has knowledge about our actor *implementation*, which means we cannot refactor our implementation without breaking existing software that uses our oracle.
 That is a bad practice.

 We can fix this by hiding away the implementation behind a service.
-A service is just an ordinary actor, but it hides the implementation details from the caller.
-We will show how to implement the same oracle using services in the `oracle_with_service` example.
+A service is just an ordinary actor, but with a different class name suffix (`Service` instead of `Actor`).
+A service actor hides the implementation details from the caller.
+We will show how to immplement the same oracle using services in the `oracle_with_service` example.

 ## Use of persistence